evanjosephcode/sequelizedBurger/README.md

-# Burger Logger using Node Express Handlebars
+# Burger Logger using Sequelize

 ### Overview

-This is creating a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+This is creating a burger logger with Sequelize.

 ### Important

 * Your app will store every burger in a database, whether devoured or not.
-* Make sure you run schema.sql and seeds.sql locally to have a database and table, after cloning github repo
+* Make sure you insert table entries from a MySQL client before initiating server.js using node